Many people want clear skin and are willing to do whatever it takes to get there.

 - Refining skin texture.

-It is also commonly prescribed to people whose acne has resisted previous treatments, such as benzoyl peroxide, adapalene, and antibiotics.
+It is commonly prescribed to people whose acne has resisted previous treatments, such as benzoyl peroxide, adapalene, and antibiotics.

-Since excess oil is essentially food for the acne-causing bacteria that live on the skin, lack of it will cause the bacteria to become starved, thus minimizing proliferation and eventually minimizing acne, too.
+Therefore, once the gland’s activity is obstructed, it will produce less oil, which will cause the bacteria to become starved, thus minimizing proliferation and eventually minimizing acne, too.

-Some observed side effects of Accutane are:
+Some observed side effects of Accutane include:

 - Dryness.